Skip to content

 A successful test page that shows the Zap has found a lead in Facebook Lead Ads.

 Next, select your action app and event in your action step in the Zap editor.
-If you're using the Zap template, this will be selected for you.
+If you're using the Zap template we provided earlier, these will already be selected for you.
 Otherwise, select Mailchimp as your action app and Add/Update Subscriber as your action event.
+Then, connect your Mailchimp account—if you haven't already—and click Continue.

 Learn more about field mapping in our Zapier quick-start guide.